 - The machine lasts longer because raw materials like zinc have a low melting point, so higher temperatures are less likely to wear down the internal mechanisms of the machine.

 If you need a company that offers die casting products made from zinc and aluminum, then make sure to check out SEI Castings, you can request a quote here.
 Feel free to contact us by filling up this contact form here.
 We offer standard and custom products, so please let us know if you want custom-made die-cast products for your company.

 Are you looking for a company that manufacturers aluminum and zinc die-cast products?
 SEI Castings is the perfect solution for you.
 We are a company that offers standard and custom die-cast products made from zinc and aluminum.

 If you want to learn more about our company or the services and products that we are currently offering please do not hesitate to contact us or check out our website for our full range of products and services.
-You can reach out to us by calling us at 408-374-1031.
+You can reach out to us emailing us at email@example.com.
 What are you waiting for?
 Contact us today!
 Make sure to choose a reliable company for all your die cast product needs.
 We are looking forward to catering to your requests.